wswartzendruber/la4k/la4k-api/README.md

 As Kotlin/JS gains better reflection support, the need to pass the name in explicitly may be removed.

+Both of these functions cache `org.la4k.Logger` instances for immediate future retrieval.

 ### Usage

 There are six logging levels: **FATAL**, **ERROR**, **WARN**, **INFO**, **DEBUG**, and